loganthomas/mlb-pitcher-xK/README.md

 - [Baseball Reference Pitcher Data](https://www.baseball-reference.com/leagues/majors/2014-pitches-pitching.shtml)

 ## Development Process
-Development was performed in Jupyter notebooks (see the [notebooks/](./notebooks) directory).
+All analysis and modeling were conducted in Jupyter notebooks (see the [notebooks/](./notebooks) directory).
+The final code was refactored into a Python package, `bullpen`, for modularity and reproducibility (see [src/bullpen/](./src/bullpen/)).
+Key development steps include:
-An accompanying package, `bullpen`, was created to take the final state of code from the notebooks and convert it to source code (see the [src/bullpen/](./src/bullpen/) directory).
+1. **Data Scraping**: Extracted supplemental data from Baseball Reference using `bullpen.data_utils`.
+2. **Data Cleaning & Integration**: Processed and merged supplemental data with `k.csv`.
+3. **Feature Engineering**: Created data processing pipelines for scaling and one-hot encoding features using `bullpen.model_utils`.
+4. Modeling: Trained and validated models using:
+- Classic cross-validation (utilizing `sklearn.GridSearchCV`)
+- Time-series cross-validation (implemented custom time splitting training loop)

 > [!IMPORTANT]
 > These are likely the files you want to look at to familiarize yourself with the analysis.
-> Sometimes the interactive plots don't render on GitHub.
-> If that is the case, copy and paste the notebook url into [nbviewer](https://nbviewer.org/) to see the full notebook in all its glory.

 - [00-data-scrape-example.ipynb](./notebooks/00-data-scrape-example.ipynb)
 - [01a-data-processing-fixing-names.ipynb](./notebooks/01a-data-processing-fixing-names.ipynb)
 - [01b-data-processing-merging.ipynb](./notebooks/01b-data-processing-merging.ipynb)